apptreeso/Ardor-Wallet/docs/base/CorePool.md

 ### `stakeFlexible(uint256 _value)` (external)

-we use standard weight for flexible stakes (since it's never locked)
+stakes poolTokens without lock we use standard weight for flexible stakes (since it's never locked)

-stakes poolTokens without lock

 ### `migrateUser(address _to)` (external)

-data is copied to memory so we can delete previous address data before we store it in new address

-migrates msg.sender data to a new address
+migrates msg.sender data to a new address v1 stakes are never migrated to the new address.
+We process all rewards, clean the previous user (msg.sender), add the previous user data to the desired address and update subYieldRewards/subVaultRewards values in order to make sure both addresses will have rewards cleaned

 ### `updateStakeLock(uint256 _stakeId, uint64 _lockedUntil)` (external)